GLYCAM-Web/gems/gemsModules/complex/glycomimetics/docs/api.md

         "payload": {
           "Interval": 30,
           "NumThreads": 8,
-          "OutputPath": "output", # Note this will be relative to project dir "LogFile": "sample.log"
+           # Note this will be relative to project dir (PM service)
+          "OutputPath": "output",
+          "LogFile": "sample.log"
         }
       }